amath-doshisha/libis/README.md

 # libis
 iSys Library.
-Multi precision floating point arithmetic.
+This contains the functions using MPFR library, multi precision floating point arithmetic.
+For examples, linear equation solver, eigenvalues solve, machine interval operations, etc...

 1. Install the latest version of GMP Library from https://gmplib.org.
 2. Install the latest version of The GNU MPFR Library from http://www.mpfr.org.